Blue Ridge Journal

 The U.S. Constitution gives the President remarkably limited power.

-His (constitutional) job is really to carry out the orders of Congress.
+His (constitutional) job is largely to carry out the policies of Congress.

-The Presidency of the United States is not a policy-making position.
+The Presidency of the United States is (constitutionally) not a policy-making position.

 He's been called the most powerful man in the world.
 That may be, but you wouldn't think so by reading the Constitution.